nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     redis-config:
     ```

-5. Use `kubectl exec` to enter the pod and run the `redis-cli` tool to check the current configuration:
+6. Use `kubectl exec` to enter the pod and run the `redis-cli` tool to check the current configuration:

     ```shell
     kubectl exec -it redis -- redis-cli
     ```

+    If successful, the command drops you into the `redis-cli` promt:

+    ```shell
+    127.0.0.1:6379>
+    ```

+    This verifies that the Redis Pod is running and accessible.

-6. Check `maxmemory`:
+7. Check `maxmemory`:

     ```shell
     127.0.0.1:6379> CONFIG GET maxmemory